AdobeDocs/adobeio-auth/Resources/Tools/Postman.md

 <kbd>![pm-3](../../Images/PM_3.png)</kbd>

-6. Copy your `API Key (Client ID)`, `Client Secret` and the `Default Redirect URI` from your Adobe I/O Console integration and paste it in the Postman `GET NEW ACCESS TOKEN` window.
+6. Copy your `API Key (Client ID)`, `Client Secret` and the `Default Redirect URI` from your Adobe Developer Console integration and paste it in the Postman `GET NEW ACCESS TOKEN` window.
 Assuming you are trying to get an access token for Adobe Analytics use below for scope:
 ```
 openid,AdobeID,read_organizations,additional_info.projectedProductContext,additional_info.job_function
 ```